changah-song/fluent-fable/FluentFable/README.md

 - add toggle for naver dictionary and google translate ✅
 - make the dictionary top section more detailed
     - show origin and POS and don't show repeats..
-- touch onPress isn't as reactive as desired...
+- touch onPress isn't as reactive as desired... ✅
+    - maybe change it to a touchableopacity

 USER LOGIN
 - google account first